ZeroTrustAccess/Honeypot/Step5_Log.md

 In this example, extend is used to create a new column called Duration, which is the difference between EndTime and StartTime.

 This only confused me.
-So with only the one data poing to focus on--**lattitude**-- I was able to come up with an expression using the **extend** operator:
+So with only the one data point to focus on--**latitude**-- I was able to come up with an expression using the **extend** operator:

 ![screenshot of first kql syntax](https://github.com/ZeroTrustAccess/Honeypot/blob/main/step5_log9.png)